fedora-python/portingguide/source/syntax.rst

 Python 3 cleaned up some warts of the language's syntax.

-The changes needed to accomodate this are mostly mechanical, with little chance of breaking code, so they work well as the first patches to send to a project when intending to port it.
+The changes needed to accommodate this are mostly mechanical, with little chance of breaking code, so they work well as the first patches to send to a project when intending to port it.